In accordance with SRA Transparency Guidance 2018, please find below our approach to fees and service for the delivery of our Probate Services.

 - There is no inheritance tax payable and the executors do not need to submit a full account to HMRC.

 Where there are estates with assets in excess of those listed above, we will be able to provide a tailored price range based on between 1.5% and 2.5% of the gross value of the estate.

-All fee structures are based on an hourly rate which is between £180 and £275 per hour (excluding VAT).
+All fee structures are based on an hourly rate which is between £100 and £335 per hour (excluding VAT).
 The range of hourly rates reflects the seniority of the person undertaking the work.